shendu-sw/TFR-HSS-Benchmark/README.md

-# The python package for temperature field reconstruction of heat source systems
+# Temperature field reconstruction implementation package
 ## Introduction
 This project provides the implementation of the paper "TFRD: A Benchmark Dataset for Research on Temperature Field Reconstruction of Heat-Source Systems". [[paper](https://arxiv.org/abs/2108.08298)]